Eligibility, Awards & Disbursements

 Financial Aid Awards

-- Award status notifications are sent via DCCC e-mail and Award Letters viewed on StormTrac.
+- Offer status notifications are sent via DCCC e-mail and Offer Letters viewed on StormTrac.

-- View the Financial Aid Award Letter and the link for “Financial Aid by Year” to see the types of financial aid estimated and the terms funded.
+- View the Financial Aid Offer Letter and the link for “Financial Aid by Year” to see the types of financial aid estimated and the terms funded.

 - Awards amounts are ESTIMATES based on full-time enrollment.
 Actual amounts paid out depend upon the student’s enrollment level at time of disbursement, institutional charges and remaining aid eligibility.